FRANK R. BAUMGARTNER

 Senior theses I have supervised at Carolina:

 BJ Dworak, on the differences and similarities between traditional media (newpapers, radio, TV) and a sample of politically relevant and highly salient blogs and twitter accounts.
-(2013) BJ is attending Duke Law School in Fall 2013.
-(Note: This thesis won the award for best senior thesis in the department).
+(Winner, Terry Sanford Award for the best honors thesis in political science, 2013.)
+BJ is currently attending Duke Law School and working on their Innocence Project.
+With graduate student John Lovett, we submitted a revised version of BJ's thesis for publication to the journal Political Communication in April 2014.

 Alex Loyal, on trends in the introduction of bills relating to the death penalty across the 50 states, from 1990 to 2010.
-(2013) Alex is attending Georgetown Law in Fall 2013.
+(2013) Alex began attending Georgetown Law in Fall 2013.

 Lindsey Stephens, on the impact of the creation of a state-wide Indigent Defense Services agency on the use of the death penalty.
 (2012) Lindsey started Duke Law School in Fall 2012.

 Max Rose, on the changing media framing of poverty and the move from relatively generous to relatively stingy government spending on poverty in response to those frames.
-(2011) Max and I published a paper in Policy Studies Journal based on this thesis and Max now works for a non-profit focusing on poverty.
-(Note: This thesis won the award for best senior thesis in the department).
+(Winner, Terry Sanford Award for the best honors thesis in political science, 2011.)
+Max and I published a paper in Policy Studies Journal based on this thesis and Max now works for a non-profit in Durham, NC, focusing on poverty.

 Agenda-setting seminar, Nov 23, 2010 in Aldrich and MacKuen's core seminar on American institutions.